-The job is interesting, challenging, emotionally draining and rewarding.
+The job is interesting, challenging, emotionally draining, and rewarding.
 There are the highs of making a difference and the lows of struggling to make even an inch of progress.
 Like many of the human services and helping professions, salaries for social workers tend to be lower than other college-educated professionals.
 For example, the average starting wage of college graduates has risen to approximately $51,000, explains the National Association of Colleges and Employers (NACE) in their 2019 salary survey.
 Yet, the annual wage of a social worker involved in individual and family services—two key aspects of social work—is $41,080 on average.

 Because of lower salaries, there are high burnout and turnover rates in the profession, which continue to rise.
 Often, the need to make a living wage and feeling underappreciated result in burnout or the decision to change careers.
-Moreover, social workers must often work evenings, weekends and holidays to meet with people in need due to scheduling conflicts and the working hours of parents and people in need.
+Moreover, social workers must often work evenings, weekends, and holidays to meet with people in need due to scheduling conflicts and the working hours of parents and people in need.
 Consequently, it can be difficult to keep personal or familial responsibilities while providing services as a social worker.

 Think about what this means for social workers’ safety and their mental or physical health.
 They may encounter violent situations or witness the resulting traumas of abuse.
 Yet, court proceedings can move slowly, and at any time, at-risk individuals could end up in the same circumstances that first warranted wellness checks.
 It is not hard to see why turnover is a real problem facing managers and organizations in the behavioral health industry.

-This year’s theme highlights the fact that social workers have been working for generations to improve the lives of every single American.
 Many of the myriad benefits Americans enjoy today—including more access to health and mental health care, a minimum wage and Social Security—are because of the work of social workers and others.
 Social work is also a profession that allows people across many generations to make a profound, positive impact on the lives of millions of people every day.
 You will find social workers from The Silent Generation and Baby Boomers to Generation Z who are doing the hard, often unsung work to make our nation and the world a better place.

-To make this year’s National Social Worker Appreciation Month continue all year, be a champion for the profession and use these tips below to help support and recognize social workers across generations within your behavioral health center.
+To make National Social Worker Appreciation Month continue all year, be a champion for the profession and use these tips below to help support and recognize social workers across generations within your behavioral health center.

 - Learn each generation’s characteristics and coaching and training needs to better manage them